 5. Submit a ticket

-Any deskbird user can submit a ticket via the web or mobile app.
+Any deskbird user can submit a ticket via the web app, directly from the interactive floor plan, or by scanning a QR code sticker.
 The process follows three steps: Add Location > Add details > Review report.
-Users can move back and forth between the steps at any time, all previously entered information is automatically saved and will not be lost.
+Users can move back and forth between the steps at any time — all previously entered information is automatically saved and will not be lost.

 From the web app